About the Campaign

 Established in 2010, our campaign is run entirely by volunteers with lived experience.

-MAA is a UK based non-profit organisation campaigning for mothers and babies who were separated by the forced adoption practices implemented between WW2 and the late 1980s.
+MAA is a UK based non-profit organisation campaigning for mothers and babies who were separated by the forced adoption practices implemented between the end of the Second World War and the late 1980s.
 During those decades, vulnerable unwed mothers were bullied and coerced so their babies could be taken for adoption.

-The impact of adoption-related trauma ripples through the generations.
+The impact of adoption trauma ripples through the generations.

-These practices were enabled and funded by the State, to ensure the supply of babies for prospective adopters.
+These historic forced family separation practices were enabled and funded by the State to ensure a supply of babies for prospective adopters.

 Unmarried mothers were unsupported then, and remain so now.
-There is nothing available to help women living with this trauma, and the profound impact on adoptees has been almost entirely ignored.
+There is nothing available to help women living with this trauma.
+The profound lifelong impact on adoptees has been almost entirely ignored.

 We want a formal apology similar to that issued in 2013 by Australian PM, Julia Gillard, who apologised unreservedly to mothers, adoptees, fathers and families impacted by forced adoption in Australia.
-She promised that money would be set aside to ensure the provision of extensive support for those whose lives had been blighted.
+The PM promised that money would be set aside for the provision of extensive support for those whose lives had been blighted.

 We will not rest until we have justice.